इस व्यंजन को हिन्दी में पढ़ें

 - Fry gujhiyas till they get pinkish.
 It takes about 15-20 minutes to fry each round of gujhiya.

-Delicious gujhiyas are ready.
+- Delicious gujhiyas are ready.
+Let gujhiya coll before you serve them.
 Gujhiyas can be stored in airtight containers for a couple of weeks.

-If you do not get khoya/ mawa in your city, you can easily make it at home - For this recipe, boil 1½ litre full cream milk.
-After the first boil, reduce the heat, and let the milk evaporate for 50 minutes to an hour.
-Do not forget to stir occassionally.
+- If you do not get khoya/ mawa in your city, you can easily make it at home.
+For this recipe, boil 1½ litre full cream milk.
+After the first boil, reduce the heat, and let the milk evaporate.
+Keep stirring every 5 minutes.
+When milk is thickened and reduce to half stir every minute.
+It takes about an hour to make khoya.
 When milk is thickened, stir it continuosly and let it dry (until it leaves the sides of the pan).
 Khoya is ready.
 The picture above is of home made khoya of cow's milk.